EYBlockchain/starlight/README.md

 Save this decorated file with a `.zol` extension ('zolidity').

-Run `zappify -i <./path/to/file>.zol` and get an entire standalone zapp in return!
+Run `zappify -i <./path/to/file>.zol` and get an entire standalone zApp in return!

 ---